Trillspectre/dashtia/README.md

 allauth.account | Built in django authentication for account roles |
 allauth.socialaccount | Built in django authentication for SSO integration not able to be implemented in time|
 ## Technologies Used
+Technology utilised:
+- Python
+- Django
+- Sql
+- HTML
+- CSS
+- JavaScript

+Frameworks, libraries and tools:
+- Django: The main web framework used for building the application.
+- PostgreSQL: The relational database used to store user and portfolio data.
+- Redis: A relational database I was investigating to use in deployment.
+- Bootstrap: For responsive design and styling.
+- AllAuth: For user authentication
+- Heroku: For application deployment.
+- Git: version control.
+- Cloudinary: Dynamic assets hosting (Not implemented but It was going to be used to to make account pictures or customisation for branding)
+- Favicon.io: For favicon creation
+- xml-sitemaps.com: Sitemap template creation
+- Balsamiq: Wireframes creation

+Highlights
 Tech |Use
 --- | :---:
 Channels | handle dynamically updating the charts